vjeux/GameTheory/README.md

 > Felix-2=T # We betray Felix-2
 < Felix-2=T # He betrays us too

+< EndPirate
 < 0 # There is no Pirate round since we are alone in our group.
 We receive a bounty of 0.

-< End # There was only 2 Prisonnier round
+< EndPrisonnier # There was only 2 Prisonnier round
 < Vjeux-0=30 Felix-2=0 Gauth-1=0 # We receive the scores of everyone
 ```